tutrobo/igh-ethercat/FEATURES.md

   - Loading and storing files via the command-line tool.
   - Updating a slave's firmware can be done easily.

-- Userspace command-line tool 'ethercat'.
+- Userspace command-line tool `ethercat`.
   - Detailed information about master, slaves, domains and bus configuration.
   - Setting the master's debug level.
   - Reading/Writing alias addresses.